Hu-sLab/Compendium-Multiple-Myeloma/README.md

 14. Output file is a HTML page 15.![6](https://user-images.githubusercontent.com/34687633/131400299-768af2c5-f134-4595-a37c-da16d98dd650.png)

+**Make RunGSEA_inShellScript.sh executable in the linux terminal

+1. chown your_username RunGSEA_inShellScript.sh
+2. chmod 777 RunGSEA_inShellScript.sh

 # How to use multiple rank files against one or multiple grp files.
-**Make RunGSEA_inShellScript.sh executable in the linux terminal

-a. chown your_username RunGSEA_inShellScript.sh
-b. chmod 777 RunGSEA_inShellScript.sh

 1. For this you have to run the shell script file RunGSEA_inShellScript.sh
 2. Put this file in the folder where all your .rnk (rank file) files exist.